Ex-Formula One boss Bernie Ecclestone spared jail after admitting fraud

 Addressing the civil settlement figure agreed with HMRC, the judge said: “I accept that this settlement reflects a determination and demonstration of steps taken on your part to address your offending subject to this indictment and also reflects remorse on your part for your offending.”

-Mr Wright said Ecclestone was “seeking to a draw a line under investigations into his tax affairs”.
+Mr Wright said that Ecclestone was “seeking to a draw a line under investigations into his tax affairs.”

 He added: “He was fed up of paying huge bills for advice.”